apache/doris/docs/en/community/developer-guide/regression-testing.md

 /* ============ Configurations that usually do not require modifications ============ */

-// DORIS_HOME is loaded by run-regression-test.sh传入的
+// DORIS_HOME is loaded by run-regression-test.sh
 // which is java -DDORIS_HOME=./

 // Set the path for the test cases